-There’s a reason international schools put so much effort into organizing and executing school visits.
+There’s a reason international schools put so much effort into organizing and executing school visits, and why so many international schools use an online booking system to manage those visits.

 Parents thinking of enrolling their child in your school need to be certain they’re making the right decision, and a visit to the school goes a long way to convincing them one way or the other.